antoniofrs/docker-git-bridge/Readme.md

 Docker-git bridge is an application that allows you to build an image and run the related container starting from a git repository.

-Since git access keys and an exposed docker daemon are required, I strongly advise against using this application in production or on the cloud.
+Since a git access key and an exposed docker daemon are required, I strongly advise against using this application in production or on a cloud environment.

 ### Environment variable